(Redirected from Pedro Martinez (martipe02))

 - Born October 25, 1971 in Manoguayabo, Distrito Nacional, D.R.

-After making his debut in 1992 and spending 1993 as a reliever with the Dodgers, going 10-5, 2.61 in 65 games, he was acquired by the Expos in return for second baseman Delino DeShields before the 1994 season.
-The trade was not particularly popular in Montreal at first: DeShields was a very popular young player, and there was serious doubt that Martínez would be successful.
+After making his debut in 1992 and spending 1993 as a reliever with the Dodgers, going 10-5, 2.61 in 65 games, he was acquired by the Expos in return for second baseman DeShields before the 1994 season.
+The trade was not particularly well-received in Montreal at first: DeShields was a very popular young player, and there was serious doubt that Martínez would be successful.
 Even manager Felipe Alou made it clear he regretted DeShields' departure.
 But Pedro got fans on his side quickly with his highly combative attitude.
 In only his second start on April 13th, against the Cincinnati Reds, he started the game by retiring the first 22 batters he faced, then plucked Reggie Sanders with one out in the 8th.
 Sanders rushed the mound, but Martínez held his ground and Sanders was ejected.
 He earned his first win of the year that night.
-The on June 1st, he volunteered to help out in the bullpen with the Expos' top two relievers, John Wetteland and Mel Rojas, both unavailable.
+Then, on June 1st, he volunteered to help out in the bullpen with the Expos' top two relievers, John Wetteland and Mel Rojas, both unavailable.
 He came in to save the game against the same Reds in his only relief outing of the year, and by then had the undying support of Montreal's fans for the remainder of his stay in Montreal.
 He was a big factor in Montreal having the best record in all of major league baseball when the 1994 strike ended the season, as he was 11-5, 3.42 in 24 games.
-He then went 14-10, 3.51, even though the depleted Expos finished last in the NL East in 1995 and in 1996 made the All-Star team for the first time when he went 13-10, 3.70 and the Expos fell just shy of reaching the postseason.
-That set the stage for his great 1997 season, whose start was delayed by a few days as he was sitting out a suspension for throwing at a batter during a spring training game.
+He then went 14-10, 3.51 in 1995, even though the depleted Expos finished last in the NL East, and in 1996 made the All-Star team for the first time when he went 13-10, 3.70 and the Expos fell just shy of reaching the postseason.
+Those first years in Montreal set the stage for his great 1997 season, whose start was delayed by a few days as he was sitting out a suspension for throwing at a batter during a spring training game.

 In the 1999 playoffs against the Cleveland Indians, though hampered by an injury, Martínez dominated the final game of the series.
 Entering the game in relief with an 8-8 score, Martínez pitched six no-hit innings for the win.
 In the American League Championship Series, he pitched seven shutout innings to beat the New York Yankees in Game 3, handing them their only loss of the postseason.